mcdimant/kiva_analysis/README.md

 Iterating through the set of countries and some Pandas wrangling produces the following table showing mean loan size, alpha levels, normality, p-values, and significance for each country for the above hypotheses:

+Given the frequency of "significant" results, several comments can be made:
+* For very large samples (many in this case where tens or hundreds of thousands of records), the Mann-Whitney test may be more sensitive to significance.
+* Geography may actually be a significant factor in how quickly loans are raised.
+There are many potential interperations available - it could be that lender familiariaty with the country is largely a function of geography, or that geography serves as a kind of proxy for stereotypes or images in lender minds that impact willingness to fund a loan.

 |id |country                             |mean days to raise loan|alpha_shapiro|alpha-ttest|alpha_mannwhitney|p value                |size_n           |normal    |significance  |
 |---|------------------------------------|-----------------------|-------------|-----------|-----------------|-----------------------|-----------------|----------|--------------|
 |0  |indonesia                           |8.93132690124573       |0.01         |0.01       |0.01             |1.1447355944210215e-290|Sufficient size  |Not normal|Significant   |